Gianfelice Rocca: Career

 Rocca joined the Techint Group in 1974.
 In 1980, at the age of 32, he was appointed head of corporate activities in Italy, Europe and Mexico.
 He has been chairman of the Techint Group since 1997.

 The Techint Group consists of: Tenaris, Ternium, Techint Engineering & Construction, Tenova, Tecpetrol and Humanitas.
-In 2018 the Group had a workforce of 57,100 people and reported revenues of US$23,5 billion.
+In 2018, the Group had a workforce of 57,100 people and reported revenues of US$23,5 billion.

 In the 1990s, in Rozzano (Milan), Rocca founded the Istituto Clinico Humanitas, today one of Europe's most important hospitals with an international research and teaching centre.
 The creation of the Humanitas Clinic marked the start of a new business in the Healthcare sector, which has since grown through the acquisition of a number of other important hospitals in Italy, coordinated by the Humanitas S.p.A. company.
 In 2010, through an agreement with the Università degli Studi di Milano, an International Medical School was instituted at the Istituto Clinico Humanitas in Rozzano offering an English-language degree course in Medicine and Surgery.

 Humanitas and Tenova have both become Harvard University management case studies.

 In July 2014, Humanitas University was founded dedicated to life sciences, and closely related to the IRCCS Istituto Clinico Humanitas, of which Rocca is president.

-From June 2013 to June 2017 he was president of Assolombarda.
+From June 2013 to June 2017, he was president of Assolombarda.

-From May 2004 to May 2012 he was vice-president of Confindustria with a mandate for education.
+From May 2004 to May 2012, he was vice-president of Confindustria with a mandate for education.
 From June 2012 to June 2016 he was a member of the Governing Board of the European Institute of Innovation and Technology (EIT).
 He is an honorary member of the Italian Institute of Technology and a member of the Scientific Committee of the Foundation Politecnico of Milan.

-Since November 2014 he has been a member of the management board of Luigi Bocconi University.
+Since November 2014, he has been a member of the management board of Luigi Bocconi University.

-In Italy, he is a member of the Brembo SPA Board, Buzzi Unicem SpA e dell'Advisory Board of the Politecnico di Milano, and from July 2017 he is a member of the Board of Directors of Fondazione Museo Nazionale della Scienza e della Tecnologia Leonardo da Vinci.
+In Italy, he is a member of the Brembo S.p.A.
+Board, Buzzi Unicem S.p.A. e dell'Advisory Board of the Politecnico di Milano, and from July 2017 he is a member of the Board of Directors of Fondazione Museo Nazionale della Scienza e della Tecnologia Leonardo da Vinci.

 At the international level, he is a member of many organizations: the Trilateral Commission, the European Advisory Board of Harvard Business School, the executive committee of Aspen Institute, the European Round Table of Industrialists and the International Advisory Board of the Cancer Center of the Beth Israel Medical Center.
 He is also vice-president of the Aspen Institute Italia.

 In June 2020 he was appointed Special Advisor Life Sciences Confindustria.